 Chromatography is a way of separating two or more chemical compounds.
 Chemical compounds are chemicals that are bonded together.
 For example, water is a chemical bond of oxygen and hydrogen.
 Proteins are another type of chemical compound.

 There are different kinds of chromatography.
 These include gas, high pressure liquid, or ion exchange chromatography.

-In general, chromatography takes advantage of the differences in the chemicals you want to separate, such as their size, electric charge, or ability to stick to (bind) to material.
+In general, chromatography uses the differences in chemicals to separate them.
+These differences might include their size, electric charge, or how well they stick to other material.

 McPherson RA.
 Specific proteins.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 22nd ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 19.

 Stedman's Online Medical Dictionary. www.stedmansonline.com/content/aspx?id=mirC0800010178&termtype=t.
 Accessed Sept.
 9, 2015.